rkp678/Project_1_Group_3/README.md

 # Project 1 - Group 3

-## Project Name - think of something clever!
-- Idea - My NFT is Worth More than your Car
-- Idea - Let's put the "fun" in Non-Fungible Tokens
+## Let's Put the "Fun" in Non-Fungible Tokens

 #